Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-07 - detail out out project more and roles
 improve intended pacing and member roles to the proposal, change minor rule in intended usage of the game

+### 2024-01-08 - add implementation of a transcript
+record + transcribe player's guesses and answers into a transcript file start working on allowing multiple clients to have their separate files using PID

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member